 Essential tools to get the most out of your small meeting rooms

-All meeting rooms are not created equally; they can vary in size, use cases, the technology within them and in many more ways.
-It’s important to recognise these differences in order to equip each space in a way that will ensure employees get the most out of them.
+All meeting rooms are not created equally; they can vary in size, use cases, the technology within them, and in many more ways.
+It’s important to recognize these differences in order to equip each space in a way that will ensure employees get the most out of them.

 - How huddle rooms are used now and in the future